sstone/lightning-rfc/bolt-simple-taproot.md

   - if it has sent commitment_signed for an interactive transaction construction but it has not received tx_signatures:
       - MUST include `current_commit_nonce` for the commitment transaction that is being built.
+      - MUST include a `next_commit_nonce` for the funding transaction that is being built.

 The recipient: